 Cybister lateralimarginalis

-the more common Great diving beetle, and with broad, flat hind legs.
-The widest part of the body
+than the more common Great diving beetle, and with broad, flat hind legs.
+The widest part of

-has a green shining, and the black appears to be a very dark green.
-In the ditch you may mistake it
+beetle has a green shining, and the black appears to be a very dark green.
+In the ditch you

 Those swimming legs are positioned relatively far to the back, because of the short abdomen.